 Development and Investment

-We assist you in all aspects of your project’s development, including assemblage, financing, construction, partnership and joint venture arrangements, and the negotiation of agreements with architects, construction managers and contractors.
+We assist clients in all aspects of a project’s development, including assemblage, acquisition, financing, construction, partnership and joint venture arrangements, and the negotiation of agreements with architects, construction managers and contractors.
 Partnering with our corporate and tax attorneys, we also draft and review offering memoranda and structure transactions to achieve the most favorable tax treatment available.